 It took several centuries and a great deal of bloodshed for the Western world to develop the separation of religion and state while preserving religious liberty.
 The last thing we need is a return to the sectarian strife of a sort Western society endured in the Middle Ages.

-Justin Trudeau, speaking ex cathedra, as leader of the Liberal Party of Canada, made a decidedly extreme pronouncement on the issue of abortion recently: "I have made it clear that future candidates need to be completely understanding that they will be expected to vote pro-choice on any bills."
-This pronouncement is decidedly illiberal and something one usually expects to hear from only the most noxious, left leaning ideologue.
+Justin Trudeau, speaking ex-cathedra, as leader of the Liberal Party of Canada, made a decidedly final pronouncement on the issue of abortion: "I have made it clear that future candidates need to be completely understanding that they will be expected to vote pro-choice on any bills."
+This pronouncement is decidedly illiberal, and something one usually expects to hear from only the most noxious, left-leaning ideologue.
 Given Justin Trudeau's heritage, I would have expected a more nuanced stance on the issue.
-His father, Pierre Elliott Trudeau, former Minister of Justice and Prime Minister in Liberal governments in the latter half of the 20th century is remembered for his stand on personal liberty and for his faith (he was a practicing Roman Catholic).
+His father, Pierre Elliott Trudeau, former Minister of Justice and Prime Minister in Liberal governments in the latter half of the 20th century is remembered for his stand on personal liberty and his faith (he was a practicing Roman Catholic).